Daily High to Daily Low: Is It Safe to Buy Salem Media Group Inc. (SALM)?

 Singular Research gave a rating of “Buy” to SALM, setting the target price at $13 in the report published on February 24th of the previous year.

-After a stumble in the market that brought SALM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 8.02% of gains for the given period.
+After a stumble in the market that brought SALM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.21% of loss for the given period.

 Insider Trading